fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 Now,to start using the functionalities exposed by the library, create a new file next to index.html and name it **main.js**.

-Include the file index.html :
+Include the file in index.html as a new <script> tag :

 .. code-block:: html